-Donald Trump’s Own Border Agency Admits No New Wall Has Been Built Despite Trump Boasting About It
+Donald Trump’s Own Border Agency Admits No New Wall Has Been Built, Despite Trump Boasting About It

 “The first new wall project, where no barrier currently exists, is anticipated to start in April,” CBP spokesman Roger Maier said in an email to the newspaper.

-As the report noted, Trump has frequently referred to border wall renovations and replacements as new construction, especially during the lead up to the 2018 midterm elections when he frequently took to Twitter to brag about “newly built walls” to address the caravans of Central American immigrants heading to the U.S. border to seek asylum.
+As the report noted, Trump has frequently referred to border wall renovations and replacements as new construction, especially during the lead up to the 2018 midterm elections, when he frequently took to Twitter to brag about “newly built walls” to address the caravans of Central American immigrants heading to the U.S. border to seek asylum.

 Donald Trump has frequently been called out for his false statements regarding border wall construction.
 In February, MSNBC pointed out that Trump’s claim he was “building a lot of wall” was false.
 The report noted that Trump had shifted his 2020 campaign slogan away from “Build The Wall” to now say “Finish The Wall,” which critics noted perpetuated the false claim that there was new wall being built.